3 dead, including shooting suspect, in hours-long incident in Langley, B.C.

 A suspect believed to be responsible for shooting multiple people in Langley, B.C., was killed by police Monday morning.

+That man has been identified by investigators as Jordan Daniel Goggin, who police say did not live in the city but instead in neighbouring Surrey.

+He was 28 and was known to police, but for what they described as "non-criminal contact."
+Officers did not give any further information on their previous interactions with Goggin, nor did they say what connections he may have had to Langley or why they think he was there at the time.

-Police said four victims were found in multiple locations across Langley early in the morning.
-The first shooting happened at about midnight, followed by one at 3 a.m., another around 5 a.m. and a fourth at about 5:45 a.m., police said.
+The shooting spree that ended in Goggin's death began at around midnight.
+Police said the first shooting was followed by one at 3 a.m., another around 5 a.m. and a fourth at about 5:45 a.m.

 Two men were found dead – one near Creekstone Place and another at the Langley city bus loop near Logan and Glover roads.
 A woman was found near 203A Street and Fraser Highway and taken to hospital in critical condition.
 A fourth victim was found shot in the leg near the Langley Bypass and 200th Street.